twagar11/Dell-SONIC-cron-backup/README.md

 ## Description and Objective

-This small repo is indended to provide a simple way to schedule weekly backups of all your Dell SONiC switches using a simple Ansible playbook and schedule using a cron job which runs from the Linus ansible node
+This small repo is indended to provide a simple way to schedule weekly backups of all your Dell SONiC switches using a simple Ansible playbook and schedule using native systemD timers and launched from an Ansible node

 ## Current Issues

-***** As of 1/19/24 Ubuntu cron scheduler recieves MTA not installed error and does not execute ****** In the near future I plan to substitute cron scheduler for systemd timers
+***** As of 7-10-24 working to convert logic from cron job to systemD timers.

 ## Requirements